Learn

 Pedal: Dry.

 Why it works: The RH stays like a clenched block while the LH keeps shoving.
-The last-bar added notes — A♭ in Flow and G in Color — keep the ending snarling instead of releasing.
+In both paths, the last bar gains an extra biting color, which keeps the ending snarling instead of releasing.

 What breaks it instantly: If the push becomes smooth or soft.

 What breaks it 100%: The instant the shove becomes smooth, Anger is gone.
-Legato, pedal, or soft/equal LH pulses break it immediately.
+Letting notes connect smoothly, using pedal, or playing the left hand too evenly breaks it immediately.

 Emotion recipe